German Shorthaired Pointer dogs are a gun dog breed that weigh between 45 and 70 pounds, growing up to 25 inches tall.

 Finding a Family Pet

-If you are simply looking for a family pet, then find a breeder who’s bitch lives in the house or has a particularly kind and mellow temperament.
+If you are simply looking for a family pet, then find a breeder who’s female dog lives in the house or has a particularly kind and mellow temperament.
 If possible go to view both parents before making your decision.

 German Shorthaired Pointers are not overly pushy or attentive to strangers, but they should be calm and relaxed in your company.
 Watch how they interact with their owner, and if you have children bring them along to gage the dogs’ reaction.